 Residents Maintain Autonomy

-This metric is a measure of the percentage of long-term patients that needed more assistance with activities of daily living over time.
-ADL's include activities such as taking medications and taking a bath.
+This metric is a measure of the percent of long-term patients that needed additional assistance with activities of daily living over time.
+Activities of daily living include activities such as getting dressed and eating.
+Some argue this is a measure of a resident's well-being.

 Ability to Keep Residents Mobile

-This tells you the number of times residents are hospitalized per thousand days of patient care.
-There is a correlation between avoiding hospitalizations and the overall quality of nursing home care.
+This metric measures the number of times residents are hospitalized per 1,000 days of patient care.
+Staying out of the hospital is important to the physical well-being of patients.

 Short-term Care: Rehospitalizations